This gas station was just another abandoned building. Now it’s eye-popping op art

 Fort Smith—the second-largest city in Arkansas—lies on the border of Oklahoma and boasts a modest 88,000 residents.
-The city, named for its 19th- century military outpost for the western frontier, is known for landmarks like its Riverfront Amphitheater and Belle Grove Historic District, a 22-block stretch of 25 restored, historic homes.
+The city, named for its 19th-century military outpost for the western frontier, is known for landmarks like its Riverfront Amphitheater and Belle Grove Historic District, a 22-block stretch of 25 restored, historic homes.
 Recently, a group of artists and curators gave the city a new landmark: a deserted, 1950s-era gas station, reimagined by French artist Camille Walala as a vibrant urban destination.

-The piece was commissioned by Justkids, a creative think tank which has been curating public art projects in surprising locations, including Fort Smith, for the past four years.
+The piece was commissioned by Justkids, a creative think tank that has been curating public art projects in surprising locations, including Fort Smith, for the past four years.
 The overhaul is part of an ongoing project in the city called The Unexpected, which was born from a desire shared by local artists and entrepreneurs hoping to bring art to Fort Smith—as a way to spark excitement and cultivate community in Northwest Arkansas.
 The overall goal is to bring an element of surprise to the existing neighborhood: Justkids works with city officials, architects, developers, and arts organizations to contribute to revitalize and activate unused spaces with art.
 To date, roughly 40 collaborations have been completed in the downtown area, 30 of which are permanent, by artists from the U.S. and abroad alike.

 When Charlotte Dutoit, curator at Justkids, first called Camille Walala to gauge her interest in tackling the abandoned gas station in the spring of this year, the artist was immediately intrigued.
 Though the gas station was relatively unremarkable, its retro gas pumps were an appealing, almost wistful detail that sparked inspiration in Walala.